 - 1. With the generator shut down, lift the lid and remove the front panel. - 2.
-Remove the cover clips and air cleaner cover (11-20kW), or disengage the wire clip and open the air cleaner access door (8kW). - 3.
+Remove the cover clips and air cleaner cover. - 3.
 Pull out the old air filter and discard. - 4.
 Thoroughly clean the air cleaner enclosure of any dust or debris. - 5.
 Install a new air cleaner. - 6.
-Install the air cleaner cover and cover clips (11-20kW), or close the air cleaner access door and engage the wire clip (8kW).
+Install the air cleaner cover and cover clips.